-(HAC 2236)
+(HAC 2236) Minimum 62 hours

 This program will prepare individuals to apply technical knowledge and skills to sheet metal ducts for heating/AC and ventilation systems.
 They will form, shape, bend and fold extruded metals, including the creation of new products using hand tools and machines such as brakes, shears, rolls, and welders.